 5 favorite ways to get the stink out and keep my home smelling clean and fresh (despite the hundred-pound Labrador working against me).

 1. Baking soda: Baking soda is my number one defense when it comes to de-odorizing my carpets.
 A few times a month I sprinkle it around the area rugs in my house before I vacuum.
 It helps absorb odors and is one of those quick and easy fixes since I always have it in my pantry.
+The review of vacuum cleaners will help you to choose a vacuum cleaner with a large bin capacity and excellent cleaning performance.

 2. An essential oil diffuser: With puppies come accidents and one night I awoke to quit a disaster in the mudroom where Willie sleeps.
 While I worked to clean up the mess, hold my nose and keep from gagging, I ran my diffuser to help clear the air and get rid of the stink.
 This diffuser has saved me on so many occasions–including the time the dogs decided to venture into the woods to find some ungodly rottenness and then roll all over the mudroom floor right before guests arrived for dinner.
 My guests walked in to the scent of fresh citrus, not decomposed funk.
 That diffuser saved the day.
 (Here’s the one I love.)